davidsir1/login-system/README.md

 # login-system

-Project made in C++ with wxWidgets GUI.
+A simple program with a system login and register made in wxWidgets and C++.

 ## Prerequisites
 - wxWidgets 3.2+
+- GTK 3.0

 ## Build and Run